eilvelia/tdl/README.md

 present in the system search paths (otherwise the path to libtdjson can be specified manually).

-> **Note**: When building TDLib, the libraries can be installed into the system
+> **Tip**: When building TDLib, the libraries can be installed into the system
 > using `cmake --install .` (optionally specify the `--prefix` option, the
 > default is `/usr/local`) after TDLib has been built successfully.
 This command
 > may require `sudo`.

 ### prebuilt-tdlib

-Instead of building TDLib from source, you can possibly install pre-built TDLib libraries distributed through the `prebuilt-tdlib` npm package.
-To install `prebuilt-tdlib` for e.g. TDLib v1.8.19, run `npm install prebuilt-tdlib@td-1.8.19` (the available versions of `prebuilt-tdlib` can be found by running `npm info prebuilt-tdlib dist-tags`).
+Instead of building TDLib from source, you can possibly install pre-built TDLib libraries distributed through the `prebuilt-tdlib` npm package (`npm install prebult-tdlib`).
+To install `prebuilt-tdlib` for a specific TDLib version, for example v1.8.23, run `npm install prebuilt-tdlib@td-1.8.23`.
+The available versions of `prebuilt-tdlib` can be found by running `npm info prebuilt-tdlib dist-tags`.
 An example of using libraries from `prebuilt-tdlib` is present in the section below.
 The supported systems are x86_64 GNU/Linux, x86_64 & arm64 macOS, and x86_64 Windows.
 See the README of [prebuilt-tdlib][] for additional information.

 [prebuilt-tdlib]: packages/prebuilt-tdlib/README.md